lwylie10/engr3/README.md

 This assignment took me a lot longer then it should have.
 I started off by not using the starting cylinder which definetly wasn't smart and it caused problems later in the design.
 I went down the line, creating the different parts based on each other and most of them didn't take too long.
 Once i hit the next couple questions, I struggled because not all of my dimensions worked correctly and they would break when I changed one of them.
 Next time I would definetly make sure to check all of my dimensions and also read the instructions more carefully because I totally missed the cylinder that it gave us in the beginning.
 I would also make sure that the dimenstions that were in parenthesis weren't incorperated into my design because it created problems for me later when I tried to change a part's dimension.
 I enjoyed this assignment a ton but it also showed me how fast I really will have to do this and I definetly need to study for the Onshape Certification exam.

-## Onshape Certification Prep 1: Single Part
+## Onshape Certification Prep 1: Single Part🪻
 ### Assignment Description

 To practice for the Onshape exam and work more efficiently making single parts in Onshape.